Posted on behalf of Stephens, Anderson & Cummings on Mar 09, 2015 in Truck Accidents

 As for the pickup driver, his name is yet to be released by police but authorities confirm he was flown to a hospital by air ambulance and his condition remains unknown.

-The attorneys at Stephens, Anderson & Cummings send our deepest condolences to the family of Maranda Abshire.
+The personal injury attorneys at Stephens, Anderson & Cummings send our deepest condolences to the family of Maranda Abshire.

 Whether or not toxicology reports indicate that the driver who caused the accident had been drinking or under the influence of drugs, the families of those impacted by this crash may have the right to file a lawsuit seeking damages.